Myphz/wwwallet-fe/README.md

 If you want to test the app by yourself, follow these steps:
 - Install <a href="https://nodejs.org/" target="_blank">NodeJS</a> and <a href="https://www.npmjs.com/">npm</a> on your machine.
 - Install, configure and run the <a href="https://github.com/Myphz/wwwallet-be">backend</a> server
-> Remember to set the required environment variables!
 - Clone the repository with `git clone https://github.com/Myphz/wwwallet-fe.git`
 - Inside the clone repository, execute these commands:
 ```